Utah Theater: Redevelopment controversy

 In 2019, Salt Lake City signed an agreement with developers Hines and LaSalle to sell the Utah Theatre property.
 In exchange for a guarantee that the future residential development would have at least 10% of its units be affordable housing, as well as a requirement to build and maintain a green space with public access, the RDA sold the property for $0 to the developers.
 In early 2021, the developers proposed a 31-story, 400-unit apartment tower at the site that would require the demolition of the Utah Theatre.
 The deal has proven to be controversial and has sparked efforts to save the theatre from demolition.
 Supporters of this effort dispute the city's estimates for the cost of renovating the theatre, which the city has cited to be $60-$80 million.

 Part of the sale agreement stipulated that the Utah Theatre be well-documented for historical purposes.
 The result of these efforts, including a complete virtual reconstruction of the theatre, can be found online.
 Hines is planning to save some artifacts from the theatre and reuse them in the new building, particularly the Tiffany skylight.

 On November 10, 2021, the theatre was legally conveyed to Hines in fulfillment of the deal that was made two years earlier.

 Demolition of the structure began on April 19, 2022.
-The structure has been mostly demolished as of June 2022.
+As of June 2023, construction of the new residential development had been delayed.

+The controversy continued when developer Hines missed their first development deadline raising concerns the development would happen at all.
+Hines blamed "unprecedented market changes" for the projects delay.
+"We continue to be fully committed to the project and the Salt Lake community," a Hines spokesperson added, but with no work occurring since the demolition, the project ever coming to fruition is in doubt.